nheatyon/Easy-Java-Password-Generator/README.md

 <b>You are not authorized to resell this product as a product developed by yourself.</b>

-<a href='https://it.freepik.com/vettori/affari'>The README logo was created by djvstock - it.freepik.com</a>
+The README.md logo was created by <a href='https://it.freepik.com/vettori/affari'>djvstock - it.freepik.com</a>.
+The application logo was taken from icons8.it

 <!-- CONTACT -->
 ## Contact